omercankoc/coroutines/README.md

     println("Global Scope End!")
 }
 ```

 Now, first "Global Scope Start!" then "Global Scope End!" drops to the display.
 After 5 seconds, the "Global Scope..." drops to the screen.

+### Run Blocking:

-### Run Blocking : It prevents the execution of subsequent operations until the operations it covers are completed.
+It prevents the execution of subsequent operations until the operations it covers are completed.

 ```kotlin
 import kotlinx.coroutines.*